Electric Car Insurance in Canada

 There are some electric-car-specific factors that could impact your electric car insurance cost.

-Vehicle Make & Model: This heavily influences your electric car insurance premium because it indicates details about the vehicle’s safety features, replacement cost, and repair costs.
+Vehicle Make & Model: This heavily influences your car insurance premium because it indicates details about the vehicle’s safety features, replacement cost, and repair costs.
 As you can imagine, insuring a compact electric car like the Nissan Leaf will vastly differ from the electric car insurance cost of a Ford Mustang Mach-E.

 Repairs: The electronic nature of EVs can also inflate repair costs.
 If an accident occurs, damaged parts usually need replacing.
-Batteries are more susceptible to damage in collisions and can costs thousands to replace.
+Batteries are more susceptible to damage in collisions and can cost thousands to replace.
 Your insurer will factor this in when providing an insurance quote.